Get the Linkedin stats of Max Pashman, CFP® and many LinkedIn Influencers by Taplio.

 open on linkedin

 I left the financial industry because I saw a problem.
 People wanted to work with a planner, but they ended up becoming a number on a spreadsheet.
 I had to leave to start something new.
 And now?
 I'm a fee-only planner who helps salespeople & equity compensated employees under 45 give a purpose to their paycheck.
 I left the large financial institutions to start my own independent company.
 I did it so people could pay for real planning and not just an agenda to sell a hidden product.
 As a true fiduciary, Pashman Financial, LLC was built on that promise by focusing on you and you only. 🔵 Why people hire me?
 Well, people have come to me with the following problems: - They want peace of mind with their money - Their old advisor barely communicates with them - They want an answer tailored to them, not from Google - They felt pressured to buy a product that wasn't a right fit - They are great at making money but struggle to keep it - They want a simple plan that's easy to understand - They want someone to hold them accountable - They want someone they can trust 🔵 What are my services?
 I help identify your goals, craft a financial blueprint that lays out action items to hit them, and monitor your progress. 💵 Cash Flow Management 📈 Equity Compensation 🏡 Real Estate Planning 📊 Investment Planning 📍 Retirement Planning 🛡 Insurance Planning 📚 Education Planning 💲 Tax Management 💳 Debt Repayment 📃 Estate Planning 🔵 Who do I serve?
 Age: Individuals and families between 30-50 years old Target: Sales pros, tech employees, other millennial families Location: Virtually anywhere in the U.S. But I love working with people that are driven to make a change.
 So even if you don’t fit these criteria, feel free to reach out.
 Your personality is everything. 🔵 Why I'm different?
-1) My model is primarily a monthly subscription service.
+1) My model is primarily a flat fee service.
 No time trap.
 2) I do not require you to hand over your investments nor require a minimum to work with.
 Managing your assets is optional and I'll still assist you if you do it yourself.
 My focus is ongoing financial planning.
 3) I focus on how to increase your cash flow, not just your assets.
 I work with you to ensure your systems are set and consistently educate you on how your finances work.
 I get paid to truly keep you accountable over time.
 You can find my pricing in my "featured" section on the website.
 Stop delaying action.
 Shoot me a message to schedule a complimentary intro.

 Check out Max Pashman, CFP®'s verified LinkedIn stats (last 30 days)